 Jan, 2015.
 Journal of Asian Studies (74:1).
 Book Review: Spectacle and the City: Chinese Urbanities in Art and Popular Culture

 Feb, 2010.
 “Restratified Private Space in Postsocialist Shanghai.”
 Ciel Variable, Issue 84

 “Les strates de l’espace privé dans un Shanghai postsocialiste” Ciel Variable, Issue 84

-Chinese urban and cultural studies; Shanghai studies; 20th century Chinese literature, history and cinema; modernism and postmodernism; socialist and postsocialist urban land and real estate policies, property rights law, middle class and consumption, and so forth.
+Chinese urban and cultural studies; Shanghai studies; modern and contemporary Chinese literature, history, and cinema; modernism and postmodernism; socialist and postsocialist urban land policies, property rights law, middle class and consumption.